olimorris/persisted.nvim/README.md

 }
 ```

+These can be overwritten by calling the `setup` method and passing in the appropriate value.

 ## 🚀 Usage

 The plugin works well with others like [vim-startify](https://github.com/mhinz/vim-startify) or [dashboard](https://github.com/glepnir/dashboard-nvim).
 It will never restore a session automatically but the commands below, or a custom autocmd, may be used.